1938: Post-Kristallnacht lobbying of the British government

 Cheadle Hulme hostel

-Hilde Rujder, who had travelled to Britain as part of a Kindertransport in 1938, remembered her time staying at Madison Street succinctly: "the Quakers had no conversionist intent in this relaxed hostel, [when] in the evening the residents would gather in the lounge to solve the problems of the world".
+Hilde Rujder, who had travelled to Britain in 1938, remembered her time in Liverpool, "The Quakers had no conversionist intent in this relaxed hostel, [when] in the evening the residents would gather in the lounge to solve the problems of the world".
 Hilde later enrolled at Liverpool School of Art and regularly attend Cheadle meetings.

 Bloomsbury House training schemes

-Supporting the 60,000 Jewish refugees in Britain was an immediate concern.
+Supporting the sixty thousand Jewish refugees in Britain was also an immediate concern.
 Refugees were often destitute and, whether classified as enemy aliens or not, all required support.
 A Quaker response to this was to form the Movement for the Care of Children from Germany.

-The team rapidly expanded and the Palace Hotel on Bloomsbury Street was purchased to become Bloomsbury House.
-Multiple refugee organisations operated from Bloomsbury House to set up training schemes that would help refugees qualify for jobs and registration processes.
-By 1945, the overwhelming majority of refugees were self-supporting.
+The team rapidly expanded and the Palace Hotel on Bloomsbury Street, London was purchased to become Bloomsbury House.
+Multiple refugee organisations set up training schemes to help and register refugees.
+By 1945, the overwhelming majority of

 End of the Kindertransport

-The letter also details that there were a further 300-400 issued travel documents for children in Berlin which would now be invalid.
-Within hours of this letter being written the transports ended completely.
+Within hours of the Home Office letter the transports ended completely.
 No further refugee children were evacuated to Britain in this way.

 Post-World War II Germany